 offers delicious Barcelona tapas.
 Whether you’re a fan of seafood, meat or prefer the vegetarian options, the menu caters to everyone.
 The contemporary interior and relaxed atmosphere makes Boqueria a great spot to enjoy a meal out with friends.
 It offers delicious dishes and desserts such as the Santiago almond cake with vanilla ice cream.

 Three Eight Four

-Cocktail Bar, Restaurant, Contemporary, American, Fusion, European, none
+Cocktail Bar, Restaurant, Contemporary, American, Fusion, European

 Located on the iconic Coldharbour Lane, Three Eight Four